OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

 - picard (QC of alignment files)
 - subread (counting of reads in features)

-**1) In the `/project/obds/shared/resources/1_linux/3_conda directory` there is a file called `obds-rnaseq.yml`.
-Copy this file to your /project/obds/{user}/mamba_installation directory, we will use this file to create a new conda environment**
+**1) In the `/storage/shared/resources/1_linux/3_conda/` directory there is a file called `obds-rnaseq.yml`.
+Copy this file to your /var/scratch/$USER/mamba_installation directory, we will use this file to create a new conda environment**

 **2) Have a look inside the obds-rnaseq.yml file**